As a former journalist and being the son of an English professor and librarian, I’m sensitive to bad grammar in songs.

 - Gwen Stefani, “Rich Girl” – “If I was a rich girl…” The rule here is the past subjunctive requires the plural form of the verb to be.
 That’s a tough rule, and Gwen may not have known that.
 But this is a remake of the Fiddler on the Roof song, “If I WERE a Rich Man.”
 So for some reason, she thought the original composers were wrong, and she, the grammar queen, would make the verse grammatically correct.
 Either that, or she has an evil plot to dumb down America.
 Or she’s kinda stupid.
 I mean, who else had two songs on this list?

-- Kanye West, “Jesus Walks” – “Yo, We at war/We at war with terrorism, racism, and most of all we at war with ourselves/God show me the way because the Devil trying to break me down” Now I know targeting Kanye West lyrics is like shooting fish in a barrel, but I find this one fascinating.
-Kanye doesn’t seem to understand the concept of verbs – action words, Kanye!
+- Kanye West, “Jesus Walks” – “Yo, We at war/We at war with terrorism, racism, and most of all we at war with ourselves/God show me the way because the Devil trying to break me down” Oh yeah, Kanye did.
+Now I know targeting Kanye’s lyrics is like shooting fish in a barrel, but I find this one fascinating.
+Kanye doesn’t seem to understand the concept of helping verbs.
 How hard would it be to change “We” to “We’re”?
 Still the same number of syllables…

 Lee Greenwood, “God Bless the U.S.A” – “I’m proud to be an American, where at least I know I’m free.”
 At first glance, this seems okay.
 But Regina over at AmIRight.com exposes the grammar offense.
 Her analysis is spot-on: